 … hostage camp which proved, possibly, an even greater strain than a concentration camp.
 This was a reprisal unit.
 Here the camp officials were good within their limits, but the Gestapo and Police were brutal at every given opportunity and on the many occasions that they created.

-Indeed, it was already relatively late in the war by this point; records on the French website of the Fondation pour la Mémoire de la Deportation show that Symes left Compiègne on 17 January 1944, as did Faramus, and they arrived in Buchenwald on the same day.
-As Faramus was in Romainville and then Compiègne, it is likely that Symes, who placed the two locations the other way round in his compensation testimony, misremembered the order of his places of internment.
+Records on the French website of the Fondation pour la Mémoire de la Deportation show that Symes left Compiègne on 22 January 1944, as did Faramus, and they arrived in Buchenwald on the same day.
+As Faramus was in Romainville and then Compiègne, it is clear that Symes, who placed the two locations the other way round in his compensation testimony, misremembered the order of his places of internment.
 The order presented here is more likely to be correct.

 Symes’ final move was to Buchenwald Concentration Camp, which he entered on 24 January 1944.
 Here his prisoner number was 42446.
 It is interesting to note that Faramus’ Buchenwald number was 42324, indicating that he was ahead of Symes in the queue of men who had come off the transport, and therefore perhaps unlikely to have been transported in the same cattle truck.